 Hey.
+Minimum wage, a crucial and often debated labor policy, serves as a vital safety net for countless workers around the world.
 The government made an announcement that the minimum wage shall be increased to RM1500, effective May 2022.
 Since then, all prices went up like crazy, man!
 Then suddenly these retards postponed the effective date.
 So thanks to them, small income earners can suffer more.
 HAHA!

 - Jobseekers.
 They can expect RM1500 as their starting salary.
 I saw a vacancy for a small kiosk, the salary offered was RM1500 EXCLUDING commission, guys.
 Waiters usually would get around RM1300-1500, but now the companies are offering RM1800 excluding OT.

 - Current employees with salaries below RM1500.
 They too will finally get the increment they deserve.
 No more RM1200.
-How the F do they still live with that amount of money, anyway?
+How do they still live with that amount of money, anyway?

 - The present employees with salaries of RM1500 and above.
 My friend told me that her employer will raise all the employees’ salaries because of the rise in the minimum wage.
 Their calculations are something like this: